🎬 Video Generation¶

 -

-Vanast proposes a unified framework that simultaneously performs garment transfer and human image animation within a single stage via a Dual Module architecture (HAM + GTM) and a three-stage synthetic data construction pipeline.
-On the Internet dataset, it achieves a PSNR of 17.95 dB (+5.5 dB over the best two-stage baseline) and an LPIPS of 0.237.
+Vanast proposes a unified framework that simultaneously performs garment transfer and human animation generation within a single stage.
+Utilizing a Dual Module architecture (HAM + GTM) and a three-stage synthetic data construction pipeline, it achieves a PSNR of 17.95dB (+5.5dB vs. the best two-stage solution) and an LPIPS of 0.237 on Internet datasets.

 -